-- A. The DNC Rules and Bylaws Committee will assist in the administration and enforce affirmative action, inclusion and delegate selection requirements for the national and state Democratic Parties. - B. The DNC Rules and Bylaws Committee shall implement the Delegate Selection Rules in a manner consistent with these rules. - C. The DNC Rules and Bylaws Committee will provide state parties with a model Delegate Selection, Affirmative Action Plan and Inclusion Program. - D. The DNC Rules and Bylaws Committee shall: - review Affirmative Action Plans, Inclusion Programs and Delegate Selection Plans submitted by state parties and approve or recommend changes in such plans; - conduct periodic evaluations and provide technical assistance to state parties on affirmative action plan, inclusion program and delegate selection implementation;
+- A. The DNC Rules and Bylaws Committee will assist in the administration and enforce affirmative action, inclusion and delegate selection requirements for the national and state Democratic parties. - B. The DNC Rules and Bylaws Committee shall implement the Delegate Selection Rules in a manner consistent with these rules. - C. The DNC Rules and Bylaws Committee will provide State Parties with a model Delegate Selection Plan and an Affirmative Action Plan and Outreach and Inclusion Program. - D. The DNC Rules and Bylaws Committee shall: - review Affirmative Action Plans, Outreach and Inclusion Programs and Delegate Selection Plans submitted by State Parties and approve or recommend changes in such plans; - 2. conduct periodic evaluations and provide technical assistance to state parties on Affirmative Action Plan, Outreach and

-- hear and recommend solutions to affirmative action plans and inclusion programs complaints unresolved by appropriate state party bodies. - E. The DNC Rules and Bylaws Committee shall retain jurisdiction over the approval of amendments to state Delegate Selection Plans and state delegation compliance with equal division requirements, even after the Convention Credentials Committee assumes jurisdiction over challenges to the credentials of delegates. - F. No later than December 15, 2010, the DNC Rules and Bylaws Committee shall send to state parties its regulations adopted pursuant to these rules and a checklist. - G. The DNC shall allocate sufficient financial resources and staff to implement this rule.
+- Inclusion Program and delegate selection implementation; and - hear and recommend solutions to resolve complaints regarding Delegate Selection Plans, including Affirmative Action Plans and Outreach and Inclusion Programs, unresolved by appropriate state party bodies. - E. The DNC Rules and Bylaws Committee shall retain jurisdiction over the approval of amendments to state Delegate Selection Plans and state delegation compliance with equal division requirements, even after the Convention Credentials Committee assumes jurisdiction over challenges to the credentials of delegates. - F. No later than December 21, 20182022, the DNC Rules and Bylaws Committee shall send to state parties its regulations adopted pursuant to these rules and a checklist. - G. The DNC shall allocate sufficient financial resources and staff to implement this rule.